Carlos Marcello: Early life

+Company and Southern News Service, both companies Marcello owned, to control the pinballs, slot machines, and horse-playing handbooks in Louisiana.
+He also joined Costello and Meyer Lansky as a partner in the New Southport and Beverly Club casinos of Jefferson Parish, Louisiana.
+In 1946 he attended the Havana Conference in Cuba.

 Louisiana crime boss

 By the end of 1947, Marcello had taken control of Louisiana's illegal gambling network.
 He had also joined forces with Genovese crime family associate Meyer Lansky in order to skim money from some of the most important casinos in the New Orleans area shortly after becoming associated with the Todaro family through marriage.
 According to former members of the Chicago Outfit, Marcello was also assigned a cut of the money skimmed from Las Vegas casinos, in exchange for providing "muscle" in Florida real estate deals.
-By this time, Marcello had been selected as "The Godfather" of the New Orleans Mafia, by the family's capos and with the approval of The Commission after the deportation of his predecessor, Sylvestro Carolla, to Sicily.
+By this time, Marcello had been selected as "The Godfather" of the New Orleans Mafia, by the family's capos and with the approval of The Commission after the deportation of his predecessor, Silvestro Carollo, to Sicily.
 He held this position for the next thirty years.
 In a 1975 extortion trial, two witnesses described Marcello as "The Godfather" of the New Orleans crime syndicate.

+Marcello cultivated a relationship with politician Earl Long, who was re-elected governor in 1948.
+Marcello gave Long $10,000 before the election and an additional $100,000 after he won.
+He later bragged that he had "bought Earl Long".
+When the 1956 election came around, Marcello upped his donations, this time giving Long $250,000.
+He continued to curry favor with later governors, like John McKeithen.
+In 1979 Marcello was recorded by the FBI venting that although he gave McKeithen $168,000, Louisianan politicians "take your fuckin' money, man, and then they tell you goodbye...I had McKeithen for eight years...then that son of a bitch too scared to talk to me".
+As one of his last acts as governor in 1964, Jimmie Davis approved a plan for the building of a levee at Marcello's property Churchill Farms.
+The contract stipulated that the state would put up $500,000 for its construction.
+In 1967 Davis' successor McKeithen approved the issuance of the check.
+When Life magazine exposed the contract McKeithen denied that he had ever issued a check.